 Question: What happens when a player pushes out the wrong wall and another players picks a tile?
 Answer: There are three possible scenarios when a player pushes out the wrong wall: Picking from the Wrong Wall: If a player pushes out the wrong wall and another player picks from it, the player who picked the tile […]

-Question: If I pass my tiles during the Charleston and they have not been picked up by the receiving player, can I take them back and change the tiles?
-Answer: You can only take them back and look at them if you have not yet looked at the incoming tiles that were passed to you.
-Source: National […]
+Question: If I pass my tiles during the Charleston and the receiving player has not yet picked them up, can I take them back and change the tiles?
+Answer: Yes, you may take them back only if you have not yet looked at the incoming tiles passed to you.
+(See also ID 148, Stopping the […]

 The Value shown on the card which can be used as a point value or money value.
 In the examples below we will use .25 for the actual hand value to determine what is paid to the winner: Scenario 1: Player picks their own Mah Jongg (self pick win) using Jokers in the hand – […]